Sage-Bionetworks-IT/organizations-infra/org-formation/090-systems-manager/README.md

 but it's general enough that it can be used to run other scripts on other machines.
 It allows passing in script parameters as key-value pairs which are passed to the script as environment variables.

-Note that this automation does not specify how EC2 instances are appropriately tagged but a likely approach is to specify the tags in the CloudFormation template that deploys the instances.
+WARNING: This automation depends upon EC2 instances behing appropriately tagged and will not work if the tags are absent.
+A likely approach is to specify the tags in the CloudFormation template that deploys the target instances.

 ### Deployments